blazium-engine/blazium-docs/tutorials/rendering/multiple_resolutions.rst

 .. note::

-    Godot doesn't support manually overriding the 2D scale factor yet, so it is not possible to have hiDPI support in non-game applications.
+    Blazium doesn't support manually overriding the 2D scale factor yet, so it is not possible to have hiDPI support in non-game applications.
 Due to this, it is recommended to leave **Allow Hidpi** disabled in non-game applications to allow for the OS to use its low-DPI fallback.